hopperfund/events/index.md

 ##Why should you care?

 We want and need as many smart people as possible working in technology.
-This includes women and people from other communities, such as Māori, Pasifika, LGBTQI, and disabled groups.
+This includes women and people from other communities, such as Māori, Pasifika, <abbr title="Lesbian Gay Bisexual Transexual Queer Intersex">LGBTQI</abbr>, and disabled groups.
 Our products, our companies and our teams are stronger when they are more inclusive.
 Right now, we're doing a bad job of this.

 Events in our industry are often unpleasant for women, sometimes to the point of being hostile.

-If you're running an event in the technology space (or any STEM area), you have a duty to our community to make your event as welcoming as possible to all of our community.
+If you're running an event in the technology space (or any <abbr title="Science, Technology, Engineering and Maths">STEM</abbr> area), you have a duty to our community to make your event as welcoming as possible to all of our community.

 Some of you will already be doing a pretty good job.
 That's awesome.
 There's always room for improvement.